Studio One (radio series)

 Studio One is an American radio dramatic anthology series that was broadcast on CBS from April 29, 1947, through July 27, 1948.
+It was created by Canadian director Fletcher Markle, who came to CBS Radio Network from the Canadian Broadcasting Corporation.
+It launched as a 60-minute CBS Radio Network series with an adaptation of Malcolm Lowry's Under the Volcano, broadcasting on Tuesdays opposite Fibber McGee and Molly and The Bob Hope Show at 9:30 pm Eastern Time.

 Overview

 Studio One focused on presenting adaptations of novels and plays that had seldom, if ever, been broadcast, and the script editor had instructions to deviate as little as possible from the original work.
 Authors whose works were adapted for the program included Dashiell Hammett, Sinclair Lewis, Edna Ferber, Thomas Hardy, Prosper Mérimée, Ring Lardner, Henrik Ibsen, Benn Levy, and Malcolm Lowry.
 Fletcher Markle, the director, sometimes acted in episodes.

 Initially the program used a stock company of radio actors that included Anne Burr, Joe DeSantis, Robert Dryden, Mercedes McCambridge, Paul McGrath, Stefan Schnabel, and Hester Sondergaard.
 Late in 1947 CBS instituted a "name talent policy" to bring in better-known actors as guest stars.
 The trade publication Billboard reported that the change, to be accomplished by increasing the show's talent budget, was made in hopes of attracting a sponsor.
 Another trade publication, Variety, said, "This may be the first time a sustaining series has ever taken the plunge into the film talent pool in such a pretentious way."
 Stars who appeared under the new policy included Marlene Dietrich, Charles Laughton, James Mason, Franchot Tone, and Robert Young.